-I was talking with Tim Cermak, Innovative-e’s Project Portfolio Management (PPM) guru about this “Bottom-Line PM” project.
-Tim, who is also a PMP, is kind of my guide through the wilderness that is learning about project management when you haven’t an inkling.
+I talked with Tim Cermak, Innovative-e’s Project Portfolio Management (PPM) guru, about this “Bottom-Line PM” project.
+Tim, also a PMP, is kind of my guide through the wilderness that is learning about project management when you haven’t a clue.
 One thing became apparent to me as we talked: everybody knows of project management, but it seems that, for us outsiders, it’s a pretty nebulous concept.
-It would be helpful to simply define what “project management” is.
+It would be helpful to define what “project management” is.

 Tim very succinctly said, “Project management is change.”

-Basically, if you want to mitigate or somehow change up the status quo and move it in a more positive direction, you’re going to enact project management to take deliberate and concrete steps to turn a less-than-ideal situation into something more effective and pleasing.
+Suppose you want to mitigate or change the status quo and move it in a more positive direction.
+In that case, you’re going to enact project management to take deliberate and concrete steps to turn a less-than-ideal situation into something more practical and pleasing.

-That’s pretty manageable and bite-sized, right?
+That’s pretty manageable and bite-sized.
 That’s something we all do, to some extent, in our daily lives, professional or otherwise.
 It’s a familiar concept.

 So basically, my understanding of project management is this: